willettjf/willettjf.github.io/index.md

 ## Education

 **Ph.D. in Journalism – expected May 2025**<br>
-Area of study: Strategic Communication
+Area of study: Strategic Communication<br>
 University of Missouri School of Journalism, Columbia, Missouri

 **Master of Health Administration (M.H.A.)**<br>